Vietnam under Chinese rule: Han dynasty

 The Han dynasty reorganized Jiaozhi into the Jiaozhi Region (Jiaozhibu) consisting of seven commanderies.
 The commandery seat was initially located in Leilou (V. Luy Lâu).
 In 106 BC, the seat was relocated to Cangwu Commandery.
 A Western Han census in the year 2 AD recorded 92,440 hearths in Jiaozhi Commandery, 57,510 hearths in Cangwu Commandery, and 19,613 hearths in Nanhai Commandery.
 At the time, Jiaozhi was more densely populated than Guangdong and 58% of Jiaozhi's population was located in northern and north-central Vietnam.

 During the Han period, Jiaozhi was an important trading hub as well as agricultural producer for neighboring regions.
 Trade in Southeast Asia, particularly maritime trade, passed through Jiaozhi before heading to other parts of the Han empire.
 The Han concentrated on controlling the Pearl River and Red River regions rather than controlling the hilly highlands.
 The most important overland trade route was through the Ghost Gate Pass, otherwise known as the Linzhang pass, that followed the Yu River (modern Beiliu River) from southwest Guangzhou to the sea in Hepu Commandery.
 The importance of Jiaozhi as a trading center meant that the Han placed direct administrators in the region unlike its predecessor, turning Jiaozhi into a major Han city in the centuries following the destruction of Nanyue.

 The Trưng sisters rebelled against Han rule in 40 AD and established an independent rule at Mê Linh (C. Miling) at the center of the Red River Delta.
 In 42 AD, the Han general Ma Yuan was called in from the northern frontier of the empire after defeating the Xiongnu to lead Han forces against the Trưng sisters.
 Ma Yuan led over 2,000 ships and 20,000 plus warriors to strike at Douyang (V. Đô Dương) and Jiuzhen where the remaining clan members of Trưng Trắc were located.
 The leaders of the Trưng rebellion were beheaded.
 From Wugong (V. Vô Công) to Jufeng (V. Cư Phong), he captured over 5,000 men and pacified the region.
 Ma Yuan reported to the emperor that Xiyu (V. Tây Vu) district had 32,000 households and that it should be divided into two new districts: Fengxi (V. Phong Khê) and Wanghai (V. Vọng Hải).
 The emperor permitted this and wherever Ma Yuan went, new commanderies and districts were created.
 He organized the inner and outer walls of towns, dug irrigation canals, and made laws regarding the Yue people.
+In the latter half of the 4th century, a traveler named Yu Yiqi heading down the coast noted in a letter to his friend that in the area that is now central Vietnam, there lived descendants of soldiers who had come with Ma Yuan three hundred years ago.
+There were originally only 10 households, but they intermarried with each other and became 200 households, all named Ma, and were similar to other "Hua" people in their language and eating habits.